Engine Braking

 Note

-As of firmware version 6.014, when you have both engine braking and analogue regen braking enabled, the controller gives priority to whichever source is commanding the higher braking torque.
+As of firmware version 6.014, when you have both engine braking and analog regen braking enabled, the controller gives priority to whichever source is commanding the higher braking torque.